 Matching and/or Multiple-Choice Exercises For each chapter covered, you will have one or more matching or multiple-choice exercise to complete.
 These exercises are designed to test your understanding of terms and concepts in the chapter, and should help you identify where you may need to spend more time reading your textbook and understanding the content.
-You have one hour to complete these exercises and two (2) attempts.
-Consult your Schedule of Work for the due date for each exercise.
-At no time should you print out the quizzes.
+You have unlimited time to complete these exercises and two (2) attempts.